 - Stir continuously.
 Your ingredients will burn if you walk away from the pan.

 - Work quickly.
 This recipe moves quickly.
 Once the mixture has boiled and you are adding the other ingredients, move fast.
+This will allow you to scoop all your cookies before they start to set.

 - Use old-fashioned oats.
 No Bake Chocolate Oatmeal Cookies work best with old-fashioned oats.
 Quick oats are more fine so have a different texture and may not set up as well.
 If all you have on hand is quick-cooking oats, you can still make these and you will enjoy them.